What to Expect at Your Virginia Workers Compensation Hearing – Call Workers Comp Lawyer Corey Pollard

 Sometimes claims are referred for an on the record decision even though one or both of the parties may want an evidentiary hearing to prevent live testimony.
 You may request an evidentiary hearing if the Commission refers your case for an on the record decision, but you must act quickly and provide sufficient reason for needing an in-person workers comp hearing.
 You have 10 days from the date of the on-the-record hearing notice to file an objection.

-A few take-away points about on the record decisions with the Virginia Workers Compensation Commission:
+A few take-away points about on the record hearings and decisions with the Virginia Workers Compensation Commission:

 - An experienced workers comp attorney will know which cases are likely to be referred for an on the record decision.
 If yours is one of them, it’s important that you obtain all supportive evidence before filing the claim.
 It can take weeks to get supportive medical records and to develop the record.
 You want to be ready to go as soon as you file the claim.
 20 days is not much time to get everything together.